-- Any inbound CONNECT message requires a valid CSRF token to enforce Same Origin Policy - The SecurityContextHolder is populated with the user within the simpUser header attribute for any inbound request. - Our messages require the proper authorization.
+- 1 Any inbound CONNECT message requires a valid CSRF token to enforce Same Origin Policy - 2 The SecurityContextHolder is populated with the user within the simpUser header attribute for any inbound request. - 3 Our messages require the proper authorization.
 Specifically, any inbound message that starts with "/user/" will require ROLE_USER.
-Additional details on authorization can be found in the section called "WebSocket Authorization"
+Additional details on authorization can be found in WebSocket Authorization